jeremywillans/ha-rest980-roomba/README.md

 ### Step 12: Update Recorder

-To prevent the database from storing unrequired data, the below privides an example of suggested exclusions you can add to your [recorder](https://www.home-assistant.io/integrations/recorder/#common-filtering-examples) component within your configuration.yaml file
+To prevent the database from storing unessential data, the below provides an example of suggested exclusions you can add to your [recorder](https://www.home-assistant.io/integrations/recorder/#common-filtering-examples) component within your configuration.yaml file

 ```
 recorder: